sony/model_optimization/docs/source/user_guide/index.rst

 .. _ug-index:

 ============================================
-Sony Model Optimization Package User Guide
+Model Compression Toolkit User Guide
 ============================================

 Overview
 ========

-Sony Model Optimization Package (SMOP) is an open source project for neural network optimization that enables users to compress and quantize models.
+Model Compression Toolkit (MCT) is an open source project for neural networks optimization that enables users to compress and quantize models.
-This project enables researchers, developers and engeniners an easily way to optimized and quantized state-of-the-art neural network.
+This project enables researchers, developers and engineers an easily way to optimized and quantized state-of-the-art neural network.

-Currently, SMOP support support hardware-friendly post training quantization (HPTQ) with Tensorflow 2 [1].
+Currently, MCT supports hardware-friendly post training quantization (HPTQ) with Tensorflow 2 [1].

-SMOP project is developed by researchers and engineers working in Sony Semiconductor's Israel.
+MCT project is developed by researchers and engineers working in Sony Semiconductors Israel.

 Install
 ====================================
-See the SMOP install guide for build from source.
+See the MCT install guide for the pip package, and build from source.

 From Source: